mmomtchev/Forez/README.md

 The marriage between Guy IV and Ermengarde lasts from 1220 to 1224 and Guy V has a younger brother, which means that he is probably born either in 1221 or in 1222.

-According to Jean-Marie de la Mure, he leaves after the main crusader force had already departed - and **finds the Christian army in very bad shape** [#4, page 245] - this statement is highly indicative of an actual change of command ***during*** the Crusade.
+According to Jean-Marie de la Mure, he leaves after the main crusader force had already departed - and **finds the Christian army in very bad shape** [#4, page 245] - this statement is currently discounted as being completely fictitious.

 He must be 18 to 20 years old at the time of his father death.